 There are several dog breeds with curly tails, ranging from tails that are carried over the back to tails that are curled tightly in a pig-tail fashion.
 In these breeds, curved, curled tails or tails carried over the back, are desired traits often mentioned in their breed standard.

 Then, there are several brachycephalic dog breeds with curled or corkscrew features which vary in appearance according to American Kennel Club breed standard.
-We therefore have Pugs with tails curled as tightly as possible over the hip and with a double curl being as close to perfection, Boston terriers with a short and fine tails tapering either into a straight or screw tail and bulldogs with the tail being either straight or screwed.
+We therefore have pugs with tails curled as tightly as possible over the hip and with a double curl being as close to perfection, Boston terriers with short and fine tails tapering either into a straight or screw tail and bulldogs with the tail being either straight or screwed.

 Other dog breeds with curled tails include the basenji (tail lies well curled over to either side) and several other dog breeds such as Chihuahuas (carried sickle or in a loop over the back) and Havanese with its curled-over tail being a hallmark of the breed, according to the American Kennel Club.